PhucXDoan/pxd/README.md

 If you don't like the look of the output, you can always inspect the exception object and output your own diagnostic.

-This section on the meta-preprocessor is not exhaustive.
-The meta-preprocessor is very technical and highly experimental, so please take time to read the source code if you'd like to learn more.

 # Log.

 The log module extends Python's `print` with some convenience features.